1. A Pandemic

 The past two weeks I have spent my time answering questions as best I can regarding what we are seeing in the Real Estate market based on the current Pandemic.
 This will likely be something that we will look back on for decades to come to review the successes and mistakes made while handling this situation in every type of market.
 If you like so many others have questions about our market call me or email me.

 But… I don’t want to discuss this right now.
 Right now, I want to look back on our market.
 I want to take a few minutes of your time to look at the long ball of real estate from 2015 through 2019.
 Today let’s take a slice of the pie and review what’s happened.
-Specifically, I want to look at Cape Coral Single Family Homes with no pool and not on water (canal front property).
+Specifically, I want to look at Cape Coral Single Family Homes with no pool and not on the water (canal front property).
 I have numbers for pool homes and canal front homes but those can be discussed at another time.

 2. Half of A Decade in Review

 2017 shows some continuing trends.
-Sales are up to 2,066 on the year.
+Sales are up to 2,066 per year.
 The sales price average moved to $198,758 and the price per sqft moved to 118.88.
 The sqft average was 1710sqft.
 Days on market sits at 49 days and we are still looking at 3 bedroom 2 bathrooms.
 How about the SP/LP?
 98.11%.
 This puppy is not moving.
 2018 doesn’t show much of a change there either at 98.03%.
-The sales price averages went up again to $212,246 and days on market took 5 days more than 2017 but still we sit in that 98% range for List price compared to sales price.
+The sales price averages went up again to $212,246 and days on market took 5 days more than 2017 but still, we sit in that 98% range for List price compared to the sales price.
 2019 is the first year we see the LP/SP percentage fall into the 97% range but barely.
 2019 LP/SP was at 97.96%.

 3. Consensus Says…